757-216-3656 | Monday–Friday 8:30 AM – 4:30 PM | info@itdojo.com

 Employees of federal, state and local governments; and businesses working with the government.

-Course Overview
+Course Description

 The Advanced Java 8 Programming is a comprehensive hands-on advanced Java training workshop geared for experienced developers who wish to explore specific advanced programming APIs and techniques.
 “Advanced Java” can encompass many skills and meanings.
 The agenda below includes common ‘next-level’ Java development tasks beyond a core knowledge base, exploring new features in Java 8 and how to harness and apply them to improve application development efforts and performance.
+Our team will collaborate with you to adjust this agenda to target specific challenges or initiatives facing your development team or organization.

-Course Objectives
+Learning Objectives

 • Understand functional programming means and what it brings to the table